antronerds/r2-tutorials/docs/Adapting_R2.md

 	[**Figure    18: Selecting the Manage Custom    Tracks**](_static/images/AdaptingR2_ManageCustomTracks.png)

-6. In the next screen keep the default selection; your current dataset.
+6. In the next screen keep the default selection, i.e. your current dataset.
     Tracks are, of course, defined based on a specific dataset; for each dataset you can store your own tracks.
 Click 'Continue'.